herd/herdtools7/pac_tests/notes/ordering/solver.md

 To solve the constraints, the solver use a two phases algorithm:

-- The first phase is an union find algorithm to solve all the constraints of the form `Assign (V.Var i, Atom (V.Var j))` and generate a new system of equations without these constraints by replacing each variable by the representant of it's equivalence class.
+- The first phase is a union find algorithm to solve all the constraints of the form `Assign (V.Var i, Atom (V.Var j))` and generate a new system of equations without these constraints by replacing each variable by the representant of its equivalence class.
 - The second phase is a topological sort to identify the strong connected components.
 Then the solver complete a solution (a map from variables to constants) following the topological order, and perform one pass on each SCC (strong connected components).
-Then it return the solution and the set of unsolved constraints if it doesn't find a contradiction.
+Then it returns the solution and the set of unsolved constraints if it doesn't find a contradiction.